User Guides v3.0

 Velocity Gate

 The velocity gate filter can be used to remap notes according to their velocity.
 This can be used for example to play one instrument with soft notes and another with loud notes.
-The keyboard range filter can be used to either remap notes to a new MIDI channel, or to simply suppress notes outside the specified velocity range.

 Velocity/Controller Curve